Does Acupuncture hurt?

 How will I feel after a session?

-Patients often describe feeling very grounded at the end of a session.
-Occasionally you may feel lightheaded and a little woozy, although this is normally reported as being very mild and pleasant, and should pass very quickly.
+Patients often describe feeling very grounded and clear headed at the end of a session.
+You may feel relaxed, and a little ‘floaty’, although this is normally reported as being very mild and pleasant, and should pass very quickly.

 How many treatments will I need?